patrykpilek/php-unit-testing/README.md

   - autoload classes being tested using Composer
 - [ ] Test dependencies, fixtures and exceptions
   - unit test a queue class
+  - test dependencies: make one test method dependent on another
 - [ ] Test doubles: mocks and stubs

 - [ ] Mockery - an alternative mocking framework with a human-readable syntax